RogerEaux/online-shop/README.md

 - Product Sorter: The sorter allows users to sort the products by a certain quality, be it price, name or popularity.
 This can be combined with the category or search filter to provide a better user experience when searching for a product

-- Responsive: The design of the website is inherently responsive taking advantage of different viewing sizes to display the content in both aesthetically pleasing and effective ways
+- Responsive: The design of the website is inherently responsive, taking advantage of different viewing sizes to display the content in both aesthetically pleasing and effective ways

 ## Built using